 Initiate authorization proceedings for expanding the frequency allocation for Wi-Fi devices to operate in the 6425 MHz to 7125 MHz band

-In considering further allocation in the 6425 MHz to 7125 MHz frequency band, IEEE 802 LMSC respectfully asks MIC to consider the following points.
+In considering further spectrum allocation in the 6425 MHz to 7125 MHz frequency band, IEEE 802 LMSC respectfully asks MIC to consider the following points.

 A growing number of countries, including Argentina, Brazil, Canada, Saudi Arabia, South Korea, and the USA have already allocated the entire 6 GHz band (i.e., 5925 MHz to 7125 MHz) for licence exempt operation.